Absio/js-api/README.md

 ### `create(content[, options])` -> `'containerId'`

 Creates an encrypted container with the provided `content`.
-The container will be uploaded and access will be granted to the specified users, unless the `localAccessOnly` option is set to `true`.
+The container will be uploaded to the API server and access will be granted to the specified users.

 The container will never expire for the owner.
-The owner is automatically granted full permission to the container.
+The owner is automatically granted full permission to the container, unless a limited permission is defined in `access` for the owner.

 Returns a Promise that resolves to the new container's ID.